YoongiKim/AutoCrawler/README.md

 3. Add PATH where you extracted chromedriver.

+4. pip install -r requirements.txt

-4. Write search keywords in keywords.txt
+5. Write search keywords in keywords.txt

-5. Run auto_crawler.py
+6. Run auto_crawler.py

-6. Files will be downloaded to 'download' directory.
+7. Files will be downloaded to 'download' directory.

 # Arguments